 The ARMOR Heat Monitor measures the heart rate with a standard Bluetooth sensor.
 The data is processed with the patented ECTemp algorithm, resulting in an accurate estimate of core body temperature.
 This integrated ECTemp algorithm used to estimate core body temperature is developed by the United States Army Research Division (USARIEM) and has been extensively tested for accuracy.
 It is used for ARMOR Heat Monitor under license.

-The ARMOR app displays the current estimated core body temperature is displayed, as well as the PSI.
-The app identifies the risks to the participants using a color scheme (green, orange, red) that can be customized by the supervisor.
+The ARMOR app shows the current estimated core body temperature and the PSI.
+It identifies the risks to the participants using a color scheme (green, orange, red) that can be customized by the supervisor.

-The ARMOR heat monitor has been tested in various training situations by the Dutch army.
-Now, more than 1,000 ARMOR Heat Monitor systems are in use at Defense training centers in the Netherlands.
+The ARMOR Heat Monitor has been tested in various training situations by the Dutch army.
+Currently, more than 2,000 ARMOR Heat Monitor systems are in use at Defense training centers in the Netherlands.